seleniumbase/SeleniumBase/README.md

 **ProTip™:** In most web browsers, you can right-click on a page and select ``Inspect Element`` to see the CSS selector details that you'll need to create your own scripts.

-<h4>Typing Text</h4>
+🔵 Typing Text:

-self.type(selector, text)  # updates the text from the specified element with the specified value.
+<code>self.type(selector, text)</code>  # updates the text from the specified element with the specified value.
 An exception is raised if the element is missing or if the text field is not editable.
 Example:

 ```python
 self.type("input#id_value", "2012")
 ```

-You can also use self.add_text() or the WebDriver .send_keys() command, but those won't clear the text box first if there's already text inside.
+You can also use <code>self.add_text()</code> or the WebDriver <code>.send_keys()</code> command, but those won't clear the text box first if there's already text inside.
 If you want to type in special keys, that's easy too.
 Here's an example:

 ```python